matus-sabo/pam-bluetooth/README.md

 Usage
 -----
-Set the MAC addresses of the devices
+Set the MAC addresses of allowed paired devices
 Set your password

 ## Linux